DevLARLEY/WidevineFetch/DOCUMENTATION.md

 + Modify input
     + Modify the License URL, Headers and Body before they read the program
 + Get Challenge
-    + A custom method for retrieving the Challenge from the body if advanced license wrapping techniques are being utilized
+    + A custom method for retrieving the Challenge from the original request data
 + Set Challenge
-    + A custom method for setting the Challenge in the body if advanced license wrapping techniques are being utilized
+    + A custom method for replacing the Challenge in the original request data
++ Get License
+    + A custom method for retrieving the Challenge from the response

 The following code snippets can be copied over and modified to create a custom module. \
 Name it after your service and make sure that it ends it `.py`.
 Then place that file in the `modules` directory.